SentionLimited/LocalThresholding/README.md

 # Local Thresholding

-Contributors: Djelal Osman and Alexander Bridi
+BezierCurveFit is an implementation of a novel image binarisation algorithm developed by Djelal Osman and Alexander Bridi whilst working at Sention Ltd.